sigoden/aichat/README.md

 ## Session - context-aware conversation

 By default, aichat behaves in a one-off request/response manner.

-You should run aichat with "-s/--session" or use the ".session" command to start a session.
+You should run aichat with `-s/--session` or use the `.session` command to start a session.

 ```